 The experience is a unique thrill you won’t get anywhere else and there’s no better way to awaken your inner child as each swinging motion draws you closer to nature.

 Listen to your heart race as you admire the astounding backdrop of vibrant palm trees, cascading rice fields, lush valleys, and gushing waterfall from above.

 Bali Swing is made up of over 15 different swings (and more coming up) with varied elevations between 10 meters and 78 meters above the ground.

 The famous Bali Swing is located just a short 20-minute drive from Ubud city center and about an hour and a half from Kuta.

 The attraction is open daily from 8 AM to 5 PM.

-Due to the growing popularity, the waiting queue could be frustratingly long so be sure to reach there before the actual opening time.
+Due to the growing popularity, the waiting queue could be frustratingly long so book your ticket ahead of time or be sure to reach there before the actual opening time.

 The highlight of the Bali Swing is the breath-taking sight of tropical jungles, deep canyons, and terraced rice fields as you swing 10 meters into the air.